wkye/personal-website/content/blog/2022-10-05-Make Your Own Website Using Hugo and Netlify/index.md

 # Customizing your home page

-You're now building your website from scratch, so the customization are endless.
-But for the purposes of this tutorial we're gonna stick closely to the template and just make some basic changes.
+You're now building your website from scratch, so the customizations are endless.
+But for the purposes of this tutorial, we're gonna stick closely to the template and just make some basic changes.

 Let's start with the fundamentals of how pages are constructed.
-Within the `layouts` directory are the HTML templates; each file determines how aspects of your page will look.
+Within the `layouts` directory are HTML templates; each file determines how aspects of your page will look.
 The HTML code that produces the title and summary for your homepage is in [layouts/index.html](https://github.com/nodejh/hugo-theme-mini/blob/master/layouts/index.html#L8).

 The parameters `Title` and `Params.Bio` are the variables that the HTML file is using to build your site.
 ```